Cluster Configuration

 The Kubernetes worker has been proven to be effective on a variety of installations.
 But some configurations are more complex than others!

-There’s three factors which affect the likelihood of success:
+Three factors affect the likelihood of success:

-1. Kubernetes distribution/Manged Service (eg AKS, EKS, GKE …)
+1. Kubernetes distribution/Managed Service (eg, AKS, EKS, GKE …)

-2. Storage provider type (i.e. the filesystem shared between worker and pods)
+2. Storage provider type (i.e., the filesystem shared between worker and pods)

 3. The Operating System of the Kubernetes nodes